 - Add in the Biscoff Cookie Butter to the buttercream and continue mixing, and gradually add the boiling water until you reach the desired texture – I usually add it all!
 Keep on beating for 5 minutes until whipped and silky smooth!

 Tips and Ideas

-I love this style of cake as you can tell from the few I have made, and I happen to have 3 8″ tins, if you don’t have 3 tins you can make a smaller version of the cake, use 300g of everything in the cake mixture rather than 400g, 1.5tsps of baking powder, 6 medium eggs (and it might take an extra 5-10 minutes to bake) and use 2/3 of the decoration recipes!
+I love this style of cake as you can tell from the few I have made, and I happen to have 3 8″ tins, if you don’t have 3 tins you can make a smaller version of the cake with two tins, use 300g of everything in the cake mixture rather than 400g, 1.5tsps of baking powder, 6 medium eggs (and it might take an extra 5-10 minutes to bake) and use 2/3 of the decoration recipes!

 You can buy the Biscoff/Lotus spread in nearly all supermarkets in the UK now, its usually found next to Nutella, and the american equivalent would be Speculoos spread!

 This cake will last in an airtight container for 3 days, at room temperature.

 Find my other Dessert Recipes on my Recipes Page!

 © Jane’s Patisserie.
 All images & content are copyright protected.
 Do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words and credit me, or link back to this post for the recipe.